umap-iic/UMap/README.md

 **UMap Plugin process:**

-1. Click on windows button and open the QGIS Desktop application
+1. Click on windows button and open the QGIS Desktop application.
+Note that the plugin has been tested for QGIS 3.32 Lima and higher.

 ![image](https://github.com/umap-iic/UMap/assets/170830041/b2a75e19-def2-420c-99b8-95c3e45677b3)

-2. Goto plugins and click on Manage and install plugins in QGIS Desktop .
+2. Goto plugins and click on Manage and install plugins in QGIS Desktop

 ![image](https://github.com/umap-iic/UMap/assets/170830041/950f307e-bb64-4ee5-b008-45148ed5b10d)